Fernando Rios-Avila

 Professional Experience

-Research Scholar | Levy Economics Institute of Bard College | August 2013 – Present
+Research Scholar | Levy Economics Institute of Bard College | August 2013 – December 2024

 • Worked on research projects on labor market dynamics, inequality, and time and income poverty